Building an Internal Audit Program

 Testing Controls Against Reality

-The real work of internal audit is testing: you must verify that controls actually operate as designed, not just that documentation exists.
+Once you've defined what you're auditing, the real work is testing: verifying that controls actually operate as designed.
 If your policy says unused user accounts are disabled after ninety days, testing means examining your actual user account repository and confirming that unused accounts from more than ninety days ago are actually in a disabled state.
 If your security monitoring control says you're monitoring for suspicious login attempts, testing means examining the monitoring logs and confirming they exist and are being actively reviewed.
 Testing proves that the gap between your documentation and your actual operations isn't a chasm.

 For large organizations with enormous datasets, sample-based testing is practical.
 You can't examine every user access review from the past year.
 Instead, you select a representative sample—perhaps thirty accounts or three months of data—and test those thoroughly.
 The sample should be random or representative so it actually reflects what's happening across your entire control population, not just the easy cases you happen to pick.